thesofproject/sof-docs/faq/index.rst

-  and ``sound/soc/sdw/``) directly parses the BIOS ACPI data—including **NHLT** endpoints and formats, **SoundWire DISCO** properties, and ``_DSD`` device parameters—to dynamically instantiate the audio machine driver, configure clock dividers, discover slave codecs, select matching topologies, and construct a working sound card.
+  and ``sound/soc/sdw/``) directly parses the BIOS ACPI data—including **NHLT** endpoints and formats, **SoundWire DISCO** properties, and ``_DSD`` device parameters—to dynamically instantiate the audio machine driver, configure clock dividers, discover peripheral codecs, select matching topologies, and construct a working sound card.
 * When the ACPI, NHLT, or DISCO data is incomplete, outdated, or wrong, Linux creates audio interfaces with wrong bit depths, binds non-existent microphone channels, or fails to enumerate codecs altogether, leading to silence, audio distortion, or